 11) St. Sophia Church

 The Saint Sofia Church was built on the site of earlier churches dating back to the fourth century.
-The church, whose name derives from the Greek word Sophia (Σοφία) that means wisdom, in Christian context the Divine Wisdom, is considered the oldest church in Sofia.
+The church, whose name derives from the Greek word Sophia (Σοφία) that means wisdom, in the Christian context the Divine Wisdom, is considered the oldest church in Sofia.
 The entire city of Sofia was named after this church!
-There is also an interesting necropolis under it.
+There is also an interesting necropolis beneath it.

 12) National Historical Museum

 The National Historical Museum in Sofia is Bulgaria’s most important museum.
-It is located in the suburbs, quite far from the centre and presents artifacts dating from prehistoric ages until today.
+It is located in the suburbs, quite far from the city centre and presents artifacts dating from prehistoric ages until today.

 13) Vitosha Nature Park